-PLA is one of the most commonly used 3D printing materials.
-A spool of it often comes together with a new printer.
-PLA is normally the first filament used by beginners in 3D printing.
-It is expected to have relatively predictable results.
-However we noticed that the quality of PLA may vary depending on the manufacturer.
-Even filaments from the same manufacturer but of different colour may have different printing properties.
-Click on picture to zoom
+PLA (Polylactic Acid) is one of the most commonly used 3D printing materials.
+You often get a spool of it when you buy a new printer.
+PLA is normally the first filament used by beginners to 3D printing, as it is expected to have relatively predictable results.
+However, the quality of PLA may vary depending on the manufacturer.
+Even filaments from the same manufacturer but of different colors may have different printing properties.

-Generally PLA produces quite strong objects with a good accuracy.
+Generally, PLA produces quite strong objects with good accuracy.
 This 3D material is splash resistant.
-However it takes water in between the layers if exposed to it for a long time.
-This means it is not weather/water proof.
+However, it takes water in between the layers if exposed to it for a long time.
+This means it is not weather/waterproof.

 PLA – Pellets

 Using pellets is much cheaper compared to the filament.
 Hopefully, there will be a desktop 3D printer designed that will enable using pellets when 3D printing at home.
 Combined with domestic recycling shredder, using PLA can become much greener.
 A chair 3D printed with pellets, presented at TCTShow by WASP team was strong enough to hold a 100-kilo man.

 Read More & Images: Color Changing PLA Filament

 Another interesting desktop 3D printer material to try is the color changing filament.
 Such thermochromic material changes its color depending on the temperature.
 Let’s test how the color changing PLA works, and where it can be used.
 We will also touch upon “glow in the dark” and “rainbow” filaments. …

 Lists & Tables: 3D Printing Filament for Desktop 3D Printers

 It is important to use the right 3D printer filament material for the right job.
 Here you can find the list of materials available together with detailed reviews and picture galleries for the most used materials in desktop 3D printing.
 PLA, ABS, Wood, PETG, FLEX, etc. … Read More